 - image target image name/path.
 If not specified the project's existing default_image name will be used.
-If not set, the mlconf.default_project_image_name value will be used - set_as_default set image to be the project's default image (default False) - with_mlrun add the current mlrun package to the container build - skip_deployed skip the build if we already have the image specified built - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas']
+If not set, the mlconf.default_project_image_name value will be used - set_as_default set image to be the project's default image (default False) - with_mlrun add the current mlrun package to the container build - skip_deployed Deprecated parameter is ignored - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas']